KenDickey/Cuis-Smalltalk-BabySteps/DragAndDrop.md

 	^ false
 ````

-Eventually, if everyone agreesto the "dating before marriage",
+Eventually, if everyone agrees to the "dating before marriage",
 the target of the drop finally gets
 an introduction to the dropping morph.